We’re continuing our countdown of the top obstacles to success in sales. So far, we’ve covered three obstacles.

 One of the most important tools you have in the selling conversation is your questions.
-Questions are essential to help you get to know your prospects and to understand their needs.
+Questions are essential to help you get to know your prospects and understand their needs.
 It’s how you draw out what is important to them.
-It’s how you discover what their wants, needs, and fears are.
+It’s how you discover their wants, needs, and fears.

-In fact, the quality of your selling is directly related to the quality of your questions.
+The quality of your selling is directly related to the quality of your questions.
 You must enter the conversation prepared to ask good questions.
 You should also be ready to ask more questions as they surface in the conversation.
-I always encourage my clients to prepare good questions ahead of time so that they will be asking better questions than their competition.
+I always encourage my clients to prepare good questions ahead of time so that they will ask better questions than their competition.

 Learn to Listen

 However, it is not enough to just ask good questions.
-Let your prospects do most of the talking as you listen carefully to what they are saying.
-What are they feeling in the moment of the conversation?
+Let your prospects do most of the talking as you carefully listen to what they say.
+What are they feeling at the moment of the conversation?
 How is your question impacting them?
 Listen and observe beneath the words.
 When appropriate, repeat back to them what you hear them saying.
-It will make them feel heard, and will confirm that you are actually hearing what they are saying.
-You’d be surprised how many times people don’t hear what is actually being said.
+It will make them feel heard and confirm that you hear what they are saying.
+You’d be surprised how often people don’t hear what is being said.

-Learning to listen is a skill set that many sales people have not worked on.
-They are too busy talking about their product or service, listing off the great features and results of them, that they fail to actually glean information from the prospect.
+Learning to listen is a skill set that many salespeople have not worked on.
+They are too busy talking about their product or service, listing off their great features and results, that they fail to glean information from the prospect.
 People want to be heard.
 It helps to build trust.
 If a prospect feels like you are not listening to them, you are already working from behind in getting the sale.